Monday, November 11, 2024

 But back in the day, "98" was my lottery draft number.
 The Viet Nam (now written ad Vietnam) War was winding down...I remember watching news account after news account on March 29, 1973, the day the U.S. withdrew from Nam.
 All those deaths (58,220 deaths, 2,646 MIA) for WHAT???
 The reasons baffle me to this day...if you fight a war, you fight to win!
 And these numbers don't include the countless veterans who have suffered, and many who have died, the slow and horrible deaths due to the lethal impacts of Agent Orange.
 Back in 1969 when the lottery started, having a number of "98" was a sure draftee.
 In my year, with the war winding down, it was considered a high number...I think they drafted a few who had numbers under 25 for that lottery year.
 If you had 95 or under, you were considered 1-A, which meant, available for military service.

-Three or four of Mom's brothers served in the Navy during WW2, one of whom was at Pearl Harbor on that fateful day, and another died due to a Kamikaze plane hitting the USS Bunker Hill, an Essex-class aircraft carrier in May 1945, just two months before the war ended.
+Four of Mom's brothers served in the Navy during WW2, one of whom was at Pearl Harbor on that fateful day but he survived, another died due to a Kamikaze plane hitting the USS Bunker Hill, an Essex-class aircraft carrier in May 1945, just two months before the war ended.
 Dad's brother had a heart murmur, the military disqualified many people with heart conditions, including those with valvular heart disease, to avoid having to pay veterans' disability benefits after the war.
 Uncle "Red" lived to be 84 years old.
 Mom's youngest brother was in the Air Force.

 Brother-in-Law Arny served in the Navy during Nam, to this day he wishes he was assigned to a ship so he could help out with the war, but his value was more valuable here in the states.
 A HUGE Nascar fan, he ALWAYS stands for the playing of the National Anthem before each race...and would do the same watching football, but they rarely show that anymore.